Alan Bean: Legacy

-He was awarded with several awards and decorations during his career.
+He won several awards and decorations during his career.
 He received the Rear Admiral William S. Parsons Award for Scientific and Technical Progress, the Godfrey L. Cabot Award for 1970, the National Academy of Television Arts and Sciences Trustees Award, the V. M. Komarov Diploma for 1973 and the AAS Flight Achievement Award for 1974.

 Bean received the Navy Astronaut Wings, the Navy Distinguished Service Medal (twice), the NASA Distinguished Service Medal (twice), and the National Defense Service Medal with bronze star.

 Bean was inducted into the International Space Hall of Fame in 1983, the U.S. Astronaut Hall of Fame in 1997, the International Air & Space Hall of Fame in 2010, and the National Aviation Hall of Fame for 2010.
 He was also a fellow of the American Astronautical Society and a member of the Society of Experimental Test Pilots.

 Bean received the University of Texas Distinguished Alumnus Award in 1970 and the Distinguished Engineering Graduate Award.
 Bean, the first Texan to walk on the Moon, was awarded the Texas Press Associations Texan of the Year Award for 1969.
 The 1973 Robert J. Collier Trophy was awarded to NASA and the Skylab crew.
 Bean was awarded an Honorary Doctorate of Science from Texas Wesleyan College in 1972, and was presented an Honorary Doctorate of Engineering Science degree from the University of Akron (Ohio) in 1974.
 The city of Chicago held a parade and presented gold medals to the Skylab astronauts in 1974.
 Bean was the recipient of Fédération Aéronautique Internationale's prestigious Yuri Gagarin Gold Medal for 1973 in Sydney, Australia.
 In 1975, President Ford presented Skylab commander Gerald Carr with the Dr. Robert H. Goddard Memorial Trophy at a White House ceremony, on behalf of all Skylab astronauts (including Bean).
 Bean was a co-recipient of AIAA's Octave Chanute Award for 1975, along with fellow Skylab 3 astronauts Jack Lousma and Owen Garriott.
 In 2019, Northrop Grumman named the spacecraft for the NG-12 mission the S.S.
 Alan Bean.

 In media

 In the 1998 HBO miniseries From the Earth to the Moon, Bean was portrayed by Dave Foley.
 Swedish indie pop artist Stina Nordenstam has a song called "The Return of Alan Bean" on her 1991 debut album Memories of a Color.
 British indie rock band Hefner released a single called "Alan Bean" in 2001, writing from the perspective of Bean during Apollo 12.
+The song was included on their Dead Media album, and songwriter Darren Hayman re-recorded it with The Wave Pictures for 2009's for Madrid, as well as solo in 2019 for 12 Astronauts.
 For her 2019 novel, America Was Hard to Find, American writer Kathleen Alcott based her description of the Apollo landing on interviews she conducted with Bean.